My drain smells bad

 When should I call a plumber for a smelly drain?

-If DIY solutions don't work or the drain is severely clogged, it's best to call in a professional plumber to properly diagnose and fix the issue.
+If basic DIY drain cleaning methods don't resolve the odor, or if you suspect a more serious issue like a damaged pipe, it's best to call in a professional plumber to properly diagnose and fix the problem.

 Connect with certified professionals in your area